 “I had a fever of 106 degrees.”
 He says,

 “I could hear the Army doctors talking not far from my bed.
 What they were saying gave me to understand that they did not expect me to live.
 One of them said my bed would be empty before morning, making room for some other casualty from the field.
 I decided to fight back.
 I would not let myself die.
 I do not really know how I did it, but my mind would not let me die.
-Sometime later I looked up.
+Sometime later I looked it up.
 Sitting and standing all around me were several young wounded soldiers.
-Apparently they had been watching me for me to die.
+Apparently, they had been watching me for me to die.
 They had been told I would not make it.
 My fever must have broken because I could sit up, and I could speak.
 Surprisingly, the first question one of the soldiers asked is;”

 “What Prison Camp did you escape from?”

 “Because my hair was so long, (not like a GI), and I had been deeply tanned by the sun, and I was in civilian clothes, they thought I’d escaped from somewhere, or been out in the bush hiding."

 It took a while to recover from that experience.
 In some ways he has still not recovered.